 Even though I have been baking professionally for 30+ years, I have never baked anadama bread.
 The classic recipe combines cornmeal in a loaf sweetened by molasses both of which pair nicely with walnuts and sage.
 Starting with the recipe from Peter Reinhart's book, The Bread Baker's Apprentice, I gave it a slightly southern twang by substituting sorghum for the molasses, took it a step further by using Brinsers best roasted yellow cornmeal and then loaded the dough with toasted walnuts and freshly picked sage.
 The resulting loaves were the perfect foundation for sandwiches, particularly BLT's. —janeofmanytrade

 Robust and flavorful, this is the sort of loaf that makes winter slide right by.
 Serve toasted under a heap of sage-flecked scrambled eggs for a breakfast of champions, or thickly slathered with salted butter alongside your favorite vegetable soup for a simple, rustic dinner.
-Baby, it's cold outside. - Kukharka
+Baby, it's cold outside. —mitschlag

-- preheat the oven to 350. bake the loaves until brown and sound hollow when you turn the loaf out and tap the bottom, about 45 minutes. be sure to turn the loaves half way and to ensure doneness, use a thermometer to check the internal temperature; 185-195 is the desired range. turn out of the pans and allow to cool on a rack completely before slicing.
+Preheat the oven to 350° F. Bake the loaves until brown and sound hollow when you turn the loaf out and tap the bottom, about 45 minutes.
+Be sure to turn the loaves half way and to ensure doneness, use a thermometer to check the internal temperature; 185-195 is the desired range.
+Turn out of the pans and allow to cool on a rack completely before slicing.